 Brandon Aiyuk, San Francisco 49ers

 Aiyuk has a fantastic opportunity to build on the 748 yards and five touchdowns he scored as a rookie.
 These numbers should have been higher if Aiyuk — when left wide open many times — had been better targeted last year.
-With a rookie QB likely entering the mix, look for Jimmy Garoppolo to play more focused than ever with his job security on the line.
+With rookie QB Trey Lance entering the mix, look for Jimmy Garoppolo to play more focused than ever with his job security on the line.

 This season just screams breakout for Aiyuk with the chains moving in the Bay area.